All Episodes

 I want Americans to have the choice.

-Now, if there are people that are practicing discriminatory practices, that's a whole different ball game.
+Now, if there are people that are practicing discriminatory practices, that's a whole different ballgame.

-Okay, we need to hire people with disabilities, uh, we need to hire more women, we need to hire people of this race or that race.
+We need to hire people of this race or that race.

 And we want to live in a society where everybody has an opportunity.

-If you want me to place blame on minority hiring in this country, which thrived under Donald Trump's first term as he set record after record low unemployment rates for African Americans, Hispanic Americans, Asian Americans, women in the workplace, African American youth unemployment.
+If you want me to place blame on minority hiring in this country, which thrived under Donald Trump's first term, as he set record after record low unemployment rates for African Americans, Hispanic Americans, Asian Americans, women in the workplace, African American youth unemployment.

-Predicated on a belief that the Latin derivative education to bring forth from within that that God gave them talents and abilities, and and we are we are not doing our job.
+It is, you know, we're failing young children, especially in predominantly minority areas by not giving them the educational opportunities they so richly deserve, predicated on a belief that the Latin derivative education to bring forth from within that God gave them talents and abilities, and we are not doing our job.

-We're failing our children.
+We're failing our children, God's children.

 Hey there.